humford/henrywilliams.xyz/content/home/experience.md

   location = "Manhattan, NY"
   date_start = "2019-09-01"
   date_end = ""
-  description = """Leading and building a newly-created progressive think tank."""
+  description = """Leading and building a newly-created progressive think tank.
+The Institute has produced policy papers in collaboration with the [People's Policy Project](https://www.peoplespolicyproject.org/), solicited donors, started a YouTube channel for videos about progressive issues."""

 [[experience]]
   title = "Chief of Staff"